-Corporate and Professional Education works with corporate clients to determine how WPI's graduate certificates and masters' degrees can solve their educational needs.
-In partnership with WPI department heads and faculty, CPE customizes and delivers the appropriate degree program or certificate.
-To date, CPE has collaborated with ten academic departments to offer over twelve different graduate degrees plus a number of graduate certificates.
+Corporate and Professional Education works closely with clients to design and deliver educational solutions to their workforces.
+To date, CPE has collaborated with academic departments across disciplines to offer over twelve different graduate degrees and a number of graduate certificates.

-Technology Based Professional Development
+Technology-Based Professional Development